DataDog/hiring-engineers/answers.md

   end
 ```

-I also changed the index action to the following:
+I also changed the index action in the Question Controller to the following:

 ``` ruby
 #GET /questions